Open-Systems-Pharmacology/docs/part-3/pk-sim-formulations.md

 ### Dissolved‌

 Using this type of formulation the drug is assumed to be administered in solution.
 This type of formulation can only be combined with the Administration type **Oral**.
 However, e.g. by using the Zero Order function with an End time = 0, a bolus administration of a drug in solution into every compartment can also be simulated.
-For an intravenous administration types, i.e. intravenous bolus injection and intravenous infusion, the drug is aassumed to be administered in solution.
-In that case only, a formulaton building block is not required.
+For an intravenous administration types, i.e. intravenous bolus injection and intravenous infusion, the drug is assumed to be administered in solution.
+In that case only, a formulation building block is not required.

 {% hint style="tip" %}
 The formulation type **Dissolved** characterizes the drug as being in solution at the point of oral administration.
 However, in case of poorly soluble compounds the intestinal absorption may be limited by the solubility, with the solubility (or in case of ionizable compounds the local pH-dependent GI solubility calculated using to the Henderson-Hasselbalch equation), imposing an upper bound to the absorption rate.